 Sounds a bit aggressive, doesn’t it?
 Well, let me explain.
-Monads are fine until you play with them in Haskell.
+Monads are fine while you’re playing with them in Haskell.
 But don’t bring them to Clojure.
 They are completely foreign beings to Clojure ecosystem.
 Besides the technical issues, there is a problem with sharing monads across the team.
 Read the following, and I hope you’ll get into what I’m worried about.

 Nobody uses monads in libraries